rizsotto/scan-build/README.md

 1. Use compiler wrappers to make actions.
     The compiler wrappers does run the real compiler and the analyzer.
+    This is the default behaviour, can be enforced with `--override-compiler` flag.

 2. Use special library to intercept compiler calls durring the build process.
     The analyzer run against each modules after the build finished.
+    Use `--intercept-first` flag to get this model.

 3. Use compiler wrappers to intercept compiler calls durring the build process.
     The analyzer run against each modules after the build finished.
+    Use `--intercept-first` and `--override-compiler` flags together to get this model.

 The 1. and 3. are using compiler wrappers, which works only if the build process respects the `CC` and `CXX` environment variables.
 (Some build